SoraiaBarroso/Rebuild_Library_Functions_C/README.md

 5. strchr() function.

 - Searches for the first occurrence of the character c (an unsigned char) in the string pointed to by the argument str.
+Returns a pointer pointing to the last matching character, or null if no match was found.

+6. strrchr() function.

+- Searches for the last occurrence of the character c (an unsigned char) in the string pointed to by the argument str.
+Returns a pointer pointing to the last matching character, or null if no match was found.

+7. strrchr() function.

+- Searches for the last occurrence of the character c (an unsigned char) in the string pointed to by the argument str.
+Returns a pointer pointing to the last matching character, or null if no match was found.

+8. strstr() function

+- Returns a pointer to the first occurrence of needle in haystack, or NULL if needle is not part of haystack.